vite-pwa/docs/guide/index.md

 You can find more information about service workers in [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).

-## vite-plugin-pwa
+## Vite PWA

-`vite-plugin-pwa` will help you to add PWA, with almost zero configuration, to your existing applications.
-The plugin will add sensible built-in default configuration for common use cases.
+Vite PWA will help you to turn your existing applications into PWAs with very little configuration.
+It comes preset with sensible defaults for common use cases.

-The `vite-plugin-pwa` plugin will:
+The `vite-plugin-pwa` plugin can:

-- generate the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest): using the `manifest` plugin option
-- configure the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) on your application entry point: adding a link on the `head` on your entry point
+- Generate the [web appplication manifest][webmanifest] and add it to your entry point (see the [setup guide for manifest generation](pwa-minimal-requirements#web-app-manifest)).
-- generate the service worker: using the `strategies` plugin option (for more information read [Service Worker Strategies](/guide/service-worker-strategies-and-behaviors#service-worker-strategies) section)
+- Generate the service worker using the `strategies` option (for more information, see ["Service Worker Strategies"](/guide/service-worker-strategies-and-behaviors#service-worker-strategies) section)
-- generate the script to register the service worker in the browser: using `injectRegister` plugin option (for more information read [Register Service Worker](/guide/register-service-worker) section)
+- Generate a script to register the service worker in the browser (see the ["Register Service Worker"](/guide/register-service-worker) section)

 ## Scaffolding Your First Vite PWA Project <Badge type="tip" text="New"/>